Understanding utilities as a tenant

 What if I cannot pay my current bill or am already behind on utility payments?

-If you cannot pay your current bill:
+If you can't pay your current bill:

-If you need help to pay your heating bill, find out if you qualify for the Fuel Assistance Program.
+If you need help to pay your heating bill, find out if you qualify for the Fuel Assistance (HEAP) Program.
 Call 800-632-8175.

 If you are behind on payments at your current address: